 Daytime dates just seem easier.
 We have more energy, there are more activities available, and it all feels more casual.
 Oh, and I should mention they're usually cheaper, too.
-So in the interest of expanding the rules of the dating game, here are 50 daytime date ideas to do whether you're in a new or a long-term relationship.
-Hopefully, it'll help you be more creative about romance in the sun.
+So in the interest of expanding the rules of the dating game, here are 50 daytime date ideas to try whether you're in a new or long-term relationship.
+Hopefully, it'll help you be more creative about romance during the daylight.

 Go to a local bookstore: There's something casual yet intimate about perusing the shelves of your favorite independent bookstore.
 You and your date can share what you like about your favorite titles or authors and even pick up something to read together.

 Wander through a museum: Pick an exhibit you really want to see, ask your date to do the same, and then spend some time exploring them together.
 You can talk, you can be silent, and you definitely don't have to try to see everything.

 Explore a neighborhood: If you live in a big city, there's probably a neighborhood that you don't know too much about.
 Decide to explore it with your date by researching a fun restaurant, a local park, or a landmark.

 Go kayaking: You can have your own or paddle as a pair.

 Head to a farmers market: Tasting different foods, talking about certain meals you like to make, and people watching make this date feel effortless.
 Bonus points if you plan to make lunch together from your loot.